 Because adrenal gland tumors may produce excess hormones, the doctor may prescribe various medications to control the levels of these hormones before, during, or after other treatments.
 For example, after surgery for an adrenocortical carcinoma that produces hormones, a patient may need medication to block the effects of excess cortisol.
 Some of these drugs include metyrapone (Metopirone), metyrosine (Demser), spironolactone (Aldactone), and streptozotocin (Zanosar).

-Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
+Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 Mitotane (Lysodren) is a medication used to treat cancer in the adrenal cortex.
 It reduces the amount of adrenocorticoids produced by the adrenal cortex.